sean-o-sullivan/processGutenberg/README.md

 https://www.kaggle.com/datasets/jasonheesanglee/gutenberg-over-70000?resource=download.

-The final dataset is ~25GB and with only English books the dataset is ~20GB.
+The final dataset is ~25GB.

+With only English books the dataset is ~20GB.